 JCC has performed and completed numerous Wireless Access Point (WAP) jobs.
 From installation to troubleshooting errors, the JCC team has done it all.
 But what is a WAP and how does it actually work?

-With any electronic device there is a potential for errors.
+With any electronic device, there is a potential for errors.
 For the AP the JCC team is asked about the potential for lost or dropped connections.
 When they’re asked why it happens the techs often have to dodge misinformation that has been passed on to their clients.
-Of course, there’s a lot of troubleshooting steps that you may find online.
+Of course, there are a lot of troubleshooting steps that you may find online.
 However, we must understand that not all issues are the same, or usually as simple as those that you can find online.
 Issues vary depending on how the AP and other attached devices are being used.